giraykskn/Fromage-dl2/README.md

 Reproduction of "Grounding Language Models to Images for Multimodal Generation"

 ## SETUP INSTRUCTIONS
-* Model is loaded in bfloat16 because of memory insufficiency on GPU;
-* Dataparallelization is added for multiple GPU computation (currently commented out since we only use one GPU for now);
 * pytorch==2.0.0 installed
 (to prevent the incompatibility issues with RTX titan running matrix multiplication on bf16)